In a Merchandise-Driven

 - Spoofed in Spaceballs, where Yoghurt has a scene talking about all the movie's merchandise to the movie's main characters.

 - Transformers has the scene where the Decepticons scattered across the world discover Megatron's location and converge on said location; which has the purpose of listing off the toys available in the movie's toyline.
 Even earlier when the other Autobots arrive on Earth and Optimus Prime lists off their names and attributes.
+At least in the Decepticons' case, Tropes Are Not Bad.

 Live Action TV